DjDisaster/Interpreter/README.md

-this is like an interpreter or something, yeah its pretty shit, its designed for minecraft specifically paper/spigot.
+This is like an interpreter or something, yeah its pretty shit, its designed for minecraft specifically paper/spigot.